Plexlogic/developer/docs/index.md

 ### Bringing it all together

-These examples show how all document attributes are formatted in one payload for a document updated event:
+These examples show how all document attributes are formatted in one payload:

 === "`documentCreated`"